FIRST-Tech-Challenge/ftcdocs/docs/source/programming_resources/shared/phone_pairing/phone-pairing.rst

 Phone Cleanup and Prep
 ----------------------

-1. On RC phone: if needed, select Settings/Accounts/Google/select/3 dots/Remove account/confirm.
+1. On RC phone: if needed, select Settings/Accounts/Google/select/3 dots/Remove
+   account/confirm.
 Repeat for any other accounts.
-Also remove any non-FTC apps/games that might run in the background or attempt updates.
+Also remove any non-*FIRST* Tech Challenge apps/games that might run in the background or attempt updates.

-2. On RC phone: force quit (swipe away) all apps, including FTC app.
+2. On RC phone: force quit (swipe away) all apps, including the RC app.

 3. RC phone, Apps/Settings/Wi-Fi.
 Manually select and Forget any saved Networks.